 CALL FOR PAPERS

-As always, we consider “adaptation” a way of looking at texts more than a particular brand of texts.
-Thus we welcome papers on video game adaptations, new media adaptations, literature to literature adaptations, and radio adaptations along with film adaptations.
-Papers on any and all aspects of adaptation will be considered.
+As always, we consider “adaptation” as much a reading strategy as a way of constructing texts, or as much a way of looking at texts as a particular brand of texts.
+Thus, we welcome papers on any and all aspects of what you read and conceive of as adaptation.